iBehave-CADRE/BIT-Boy/README.md

 Read and write both analog and digital signals with ease.
 Check continuity in electronic circuits with the continuity checker.
 It can be used as a handheld oscilloscope or connected to your pc on a desk for higher resolution.

 General disclaimer: Our BITboy is designed to work in a range of 0-5V and will take damage if connected to higher loads.
 Therefore, please be careful.
-We are planning a future version with overvoltage protector.
+We are planning a future version with overvoltage protection.

 <p align="center">
   <img src="./Images/BITboy_bottom.png" height="250">